Relative Strength Index (RSI) Calculator

 What is the Relative Strength Index (RSI)?

-The Relative Strength Index (RSI) is a momentum oscillator used in technical analysis to measure the speed and change of price movements.
-It oscillates between 0 and 100, typically indicating whether an asset is overbought (above 70) or oversold (below 30).
-The RSI helps traders identify potential trend reversals or confirm trend strength by comparing recent gains to recent losses.
+The RSI is a momentum oscillator developed by J. Welles Wilder Jr. that measures the speed and change of price movements.
+It oscillates between 0 and 100, indicating whether an asset is overbought (above 70) or oversold (below 30).
+For example, with an average gain of $1.20 and average loss of $0.57, the RSI is 67.80 — approaching overbought territory.

 What do overbought and oversold mean in RSI analysis?

-In RSI analysis, an asset is considered overbought when its RSI value rises above 70, suggesting that the price has increased too rapidly and may be due for a correction or reversal.
-Conversely, an asset is considered oversold when its RSI falls below 30, indicating that the price has declined too rapidly and may be due for a bounce or reversal.
-These are not definitive signals but rather probabilities.
+An asset is considered overbought when its RSI rises above 70, suggesting the price has increased too rapidly and may be due for a correction.
+An RSI below 30 indicates oversold conditions, implying the price has declined too rapidly and may be due for a bounce.
+These are probabilities, not guaranteed reversals.